Sean Couturier Game Preview: Flyers vs. Predators

-Sean Couturier will be among those in action Tuesday when his Philadelphia Flyers play the Nashville Predators at Bridgestone Arena.
-Fancy a wager on Couturier in the Flyers-Predators game?
-Use our stats and information below.
+Sean Couturier will be among those on the ice Thursday when his Philadelphia Flyers face the Nashville Predators at Wells Fargo Center.
+If you're thinking about a wager on Couturier against the Predators, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.